ReWrite-Media/makecode/blocks/hai2025/wood5.md

 Train the agent on how to create wood planks.
 Click the lightbulb for help or press play when ready to continue.

 #### ~ tutorialhint
-You could use any type of wood log to create planks.

 Crafting Table Pattern
 ![Craft Wood Plank](https://raw.githubusercontent.com/ReWrite-Media/makecode/master/blocks/hai2025/img/plank.png "Craft Wood Plank")